Upon opening Ecamm Live, you’ll be greeted by the Main Window, and several smaller windows.

 The Main Window

-The smaller windows are for control of Sound Levels, Scenes, Overlays, Camera Effects, Comments and Reactions, and Interview mode.
+The smaller windows are for control of Sound Levels, Scenes, Overlays, Camera Switcher, Camera Effects, Sound Effects, Interview mode, and Comments and Reactions.
 If you dismiss any of these windows, you can bring them back by visiting the Window menu at the very top of your Mac’s display.
 Additionally, each of these windows has a keyboard shortcut assigned for easy access.

-At the top left of the Main Window is the Scenes pull-down menu.
+At the top left corner of the Main Window is the Scenes menu.
 The text of the button shows the name of your currently active Scene.
 Any other Scenes you’ve created are listed within the menu, giving you fast access to switching scenes during a stream or recording.
+Reference our section on Scenes for more details on what Scenes are, and how to use them.

-At the top center of the Main Window you’ll find Ecamm Live’s three primary modes— we call them Sources— you can use in your broadcast.
+At the top center of the Main Window you’ll find Ecamm Live’s three primary source modes you can use in your broadcast.

-If you’re streaming, or your Destination is set to Record Only, you’ll see a Preview Mode button in the bottom left corner.
-This lets you make changes in the Main Window but not in your broadcast.
+Preview mode lets you make changes in the Main Window but not in your broadcast.

 If you’re in Preview Mode, the Publish button will publish your changes to your audience.